itbush/clova-speech/README.md

 $ bundle install

 ## Usage
+Use of this SDK assumes prior creation of a skill at the LINE Clova Dev Portal.

 An example implementation of this gem, can be found in a sample skill at [Clova Calculator Skill](https://github.com/itbush/CalculatorClovaSkill).
 While this example utilizies Sinatra to handle HTTP requests, any method should work.